Paraguay - The Lost Heart of Latin America

 Southern Paraguay is home to the ruined Jesuit Missions of Trinidad, listed by UNESCO as a World Heritage Site.
 The ruins are nestled among palm-studded countryside and the screeches of parakeets can be heard all around.
 The Jesuits established these missions in the 17th century with the aim of Christianising the local indigenous population, the Guarani, as well as protecting them from the colonial labour system.
 Unlike some other missions, the Guarani were not forced to Europeanise and were able to retain many indigenous traditions, including the cultivation of yerba mate, made into Paraguay’s ubiquitous national drink.
 The missions here were attached to reductions, or settlements, all combining indigenous elements with Christian attributes.
 The missions of Argentina and Brazil are more well-known and receive more visitors, but the intricately carved ruins of the old churches and communities in this region of Paraguay are equally impressive and if you’re lucky you may even find you have the ruins to yourself.

-Day 9 - San Ignacio - Puerto Iguazu
+Day 9 - San Ignacio - Foz do Iguazu

-Cross into Argentina and visit the San Ignacio mission, founded in 1610.
-From here we drive to Puerto Iguazu.
-Overnight Hotel O2 or similar.
+Cross into Brazil, visiting the Itaipu Dam en route.
+From here we drive to Foz do Iguazu.
+Overnight Viale Cataratas or similar.
 (B)

 Days 10-11 - Iguazu Falls

-We spend two days visiting the falls, with a full day visit to the Argentinian side, and a half day visit to the Brazilian side.
+We spend two days visiting the falls, with a full day visit to both the Brazilian and Argentinian sides of the falls.
 A UNESCO World Heritage Site, Iguazu Falls are undoubtedly one of Latin America’s natural wonders, made up of over 250 different waterfalls which cascade into gorges below, surrounded by wildlife-rich forests.
-Overnight Hotel O2 or similar.
+Overnight Viale Cataratas or similar.
 (B)

 Iguazu Falls